jrheard/blog/_drafts/book-report-architecture-patterns-python.md

 </textarea>
 <pre class="cm-s-friendship-bracelet"></pre>

 I **also** recommend doing this.
 The important thing here is that this class doesn't know anything about a database/ORM - it's just a simple dataclass that refers to some other simple dataclasses.
 It's really easy to write nice, easy-to-test pure functions that operate on data like this.
+In an ideal world, this is what **all** of your core primitives would look like.

 This brings us to our next topic, which is extremely related: